Nutrition

 To help tackle these issues, we contribute to community projects that try to improve access to good food.
 Much of our work is done with our suppliers, who can help us deliver the right projects to the people who need it most.
 But we also work on programmes with our partners in the industry to try and make bigger changes.

-Healthy Diets for Tea Communities is one such programme – led by the Global Alliance for Improved Nutrition(GAIN) and the Ethical Tea Partnership – it aims to improve the diets of tea workers, farmers and their families in Assam, Kenya and Malawi.
+Healthy Diets for Tea Communities is one such programme – led by the Global Alliance for Improved Nutrition(GAIN) and the Ethical Tea Partnership – aimed to improve the diets of tea workers, farmers and their families in Assam, Kenya and Malawi.

 The porridge initiative employs local women to make and deliver the porridge, which helps to support the local community and improve lives for non-working residents on the estate.

-We’ve also been working with our suppliers in Rwanda to provide cows for families that live near the Mulindi and Shagasha tea factories.
+We’ve also worked on projects with our suppliers in Rwanda to provide cows for families that live near the Mulindi and Shagasha tea factories.
 One cow can make a big difference to a family in rural Rwanda.
 The milk it provides is an essential part of children’s diets and any excess milk can be sold to provide a stable source of income.
 It also helps to improve the land for growing other crops – adding nutrients to the soil with manure.

 And through our tree planting work in Kenya farmers are now planting mango, avocado and macadamia trees along with their tea — food crops that can be added to their diet or sold at market.